GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 ### Configuration

-To use Jib, add a `jibMaven` or `jibGradle` field to each artifact you specify in the `artifacts` part of the `build` section. `context` should be a path to your Maven or Gradle project.
+To use Jib, add a `jib` field to each artifact you specify in the `artifacts` part of the `build` section. `context` should be a path to your Maven or Gradle project.